Postage stamps and postal history of the British Virgin Islands: Winds of change

 While the misspelling error on the highest value did not stir excitement among collectors, the lowest denomination, 1 cent, generated some interest.
-It features the lighthouse on Sombrero - a rock nicknamed “Spanish Hat” by generations of sailors.
+It features the lighthouse on Sombrero - a rock nicknamed "Spanish Hat" by generations of sailors.
 At the time the tiny island was included in the Virgin Islands colony, but in 1956 with the dissolution of the Federation of the Leeward Islands its control passed to St Kitts-Nevis-Anguilla.

+The selling of stamps to collectors made up half of government revenue during the 1950s.

 Stamp currency

 In 1951 a new decimal currency ($1 British West Indies = 100 cents) was introduced while stamps with British currency (1d. = 2c.) were still in use.
 This situation generated conversion problems since the US dollar was actually used for payments.
-Virgin Islanders regarded the British currency as “problematic”, and had a strong dislike for the “Beewee” dollar.
+Virgin Islanders regarded the British currency as "problematic", and had a strong dislike for the "Beewee" dollar.
 Given these circumstances postal clerks had to convert every transaction from pound sterling to BWI$, and finally to US$ [BWI$1.20 was the equivalent of 5 shillings (60 pence) or 70USc. - which also translated 2 BWI cents into 1 penny].
 The post office had to perforce divide by 12 and multiply by 7 for each transaction.
 To compound the problem, many of the postal rates did not precisely convert to US cents.
 Commercial covers (and even philatelically inspired covers) with the postal rate paid by a combination of stamps in the old UK currency and the new Beewee cents are rather scarce.
-The “Beewee” headache came to an end on 10 December 1962, when the Queen Elizabeth II definitive series was re-issued with overprints giving new denominations in US currency.
+The "Beewee" headache came to an end on 10 December 1962, when the Queen Elizabeth II definitive series was re-issued with overprints giving new denominations in US currency.
 Three years earlier, in 1959, the US dollar had become the legal tender in the Virgin Islands, but by that time stamps in British currency had long been obsolete.
 Since 1917, when the USA purchased the former Danish West Indies (St. Thomas, St. John and St Croix - known as the United States Virgin Islands), the US dollar enjoyed great popularity in the B.V.I. and in due course became the de facto currency.
 Fifty years later, in 1967, the local legislature passed a bill making the US dollar the only legal tender.

 Change of the territory's name

-The word “BRITISH” was used for the first time in 1951 on Virgin Islands postage stamps issued to salute the restoration of the constitution and legislative council.
+The word "BRITISH" was used for the first time in 1951 on Virgin Islands postage stamps issued to salute the restoration of the constitution and legislative council.
 The subsequent issues feature the traditional "Virgin Islands" inscription.
-Later on, as a result of a Foreign & Commonwealth Office memorandum, beginning in 1968 and with only two exceptions (1968, Martin Luther King; and 1976, United States Virgin Islands and BVI Friendship Day, stamps) all Virgin Islands issues bear the legend: “BRITISH VIRGIN ISLANDS.”
+Later on, as a result of a Foreign & Commonwealth Office memorandum, beginning in 1968 and with only two exceptions (1968, Martin Luther King; and 1976, United States Virgin Islands and BVI Friendship Day, stamps) all Virgin Islands issues bear the legend: "BRITISH VIRGIN ISLANDS."